Skip to main content

 The Church

-of the Sacred Peter in Žiče
+of Saint Peter in Žiče

 A church built at the request of the Carthusians